Politics of Bangladesh: 2008

+2014

-The Awami League was declared victors in 127 of the 154 uncontested seats by default in the 5 January 2014 elections.
+The Awami League were declared victors in 127 of 154 uncontested seats by default in the 5 January 2014 elections.
 Of the remaining uncontested seats, the Jatiya Party led by Rowshan Ershad won 20, the JSD won three, the Workers Party won two and the Jatiya Party (Manju) won one.

-As a result of violence and the opposition boycott voter turnout was 22%.
+As a result of violence and the opposition boycott, voter turnout was only 22%.
 Results of 139 seats out of 147 were released, with the Awami League winning 105, the Jatiya Party winning 13, the Workers Party winning four, the JSD winning two and the Tarikat Federation and BNF winning one each.
 The remaining 8 constituencies election were suspended due to violence and re-election to be held.
 The newly elected MPs were sworn in on 9 January.

+2018

 The 2018 general election held on 30 December 2018, voter turnout was 80%.
 Bangladesh Awami League under the leadership of Prime Minister Sheikh Hasina won their 4th term as the ruling party with 257 seats.
 The Jatiya Party became the main opposition party with only 22 seats.

+2024

+The 2024 Bangladesh general election was held on 7 January 2024.